 Must Read: CFA Level 2

-CFA Level 1 Exam Tips
+Tips for Passing the CFA Level 1 Exam

-- Unless otherwise stated, exam questions about financial statement analysis are based on international financial reporting standards (IFRS).
+- Unless otherwise stated, exam questions about financial statement analysis are based on International Financial Reporting Standards (IFRS).
 The question will make it clear if it is based on U.S. GAAP.

 - Be at ease using your calculator.
 Verify that you are familiar with how to use the calculator’s features so you can respond to the learning outcome statements (LOS).